macmv/rgen/docs/block_guide.md

   ]
 }
 ```

-**Note:** This section goes into hyper detail on models feel free to move onto Blockstates
+**Note:** This section goes into hyper detail on models, feel free to move onto Blockstates.

 The parent refers to the Minecraft model from which this block is inheriting.
-As a basic block, Derp dog simply inherits from `block/block`; however, if you're making a flower like a tulip, you would inherit from `block/cross` to get the cross shape of Minecraft plants.
+As a basic block, Derp
+dog simply inherits from `block/block`; however, if you're making a flower like a tulip, you would
+inherit from `block/cross` to get the cross shape of Minecraft plants.

 The textures being mapped onto the block are then listed next alphanumerically.
-All textures start with `rgen:blocks/` and then the path. **They do not include `.png`**
+All textures start
+with `rgen:blocks/` and then the path. **They do not include `.png`** The particles are what appears
-The particles are what appears when you walk on the block and are made of the colors from the image in the texture.
+when you walk on the block and are made of the colors from the image in the texture.

 Next are the elements, each block shape.
-You can see the textures being wrapped onto the faces of each element.
+You can see the textures being wrapped onto the faces of
+each element.
 In this example, only one element is listed.

 ### The Blockstate
 Block states are used to set different states on a block.
-If the block has a different shape or texture, a different model will be needed.
+If the block has a different shape or
+texture, a different model will be needed.
 If it's being rotated, a command is entered to rotate it.

 _This example shows the polypore blockstate_
 ```json
 {